 Instructions

-- Take tuna out of the tin, drain it.
+- Take tuna out of the tin, and drain it.
 Mash fish thoroughly with a fork.
-Take a flat serving plate and place mashed tuna for the first layer in a desired form.
+Take a flat serving plate and place mashed tuna for the first layer in the desired form.

 - Separate egg yolks from whites (cook eggs until hard boil condition).
 Grate egg whites over the layer of mashed tuna.
 Finish with another drizzle of mayo.

 - Our next layer – grated boiled carrot.
-Boil carrot until fully cooked through, cool down and peel.
-Taste of salad does not depend on the type of grater that you choose (fine/coarse).
-Do not forget to cover carrot with a mayo layer.
+Boil carrot until fully cooked through, cool down, and peel.
+The taste of salad does not depend on the type of grater that you choose (fine/coarse).
+Do not forget to cover the carrot with a mayo layer.

 - Place chopped onion (I decided not to cover this layer with mayo, not to make salad overly greasy).

 - Add the layer of boiled potatoes.
-Grat over chopped onions and cover with mayo.
+Grate over chopped onions and cover with mayo.
 (I try to grate vegetables with one type of grater for the salad).

 - Grate cheese over potatoes and grease it with mayonnaise.